 Once they had the belief that they were “A” students, they started doing what it took to keep it.

-Once you have the deep believe that you are a millionaire, you will start doing the things it takes to keep it.
+Once you have the deep belief that you are a millionaire, you will start doing the things it takes to keep it.

 Quantifying the Goal